Dan Hamhuis

-Daniel Hamhuis (born December 13, 1982) is a Canadian former professional ice hockey defenceman who played in the National Hockey League (NHL).
-He was drafted in 2001 by the Nashville Predators.
+Daniel Hamhuis (born December 13, 1982) is a Canadian former professional ice hockey player.
+A defenceman, he was drafted in 2001 by the Nashville Predators of the National Hockey League (NHL).

-Hamhuis played major junior hockey with the Prince George Cougars of the Western Hockey League (WHL) and was selected 12th overall by the Nashville Predators in the 2001 NHL Entry Draft.
+Hamhuis played major junior hockey with the Prince George Cougars of the Western Hockey League (WHL) and was selected 12th overall by the Nashville Predators in the 2001 NHL entry draft.
 The following year, he was awarded the Bill Hunter Memorial Trophy and Four Broncos Memorial Trophy as the league's best defenceman and player of the year, respectively; he would also be named the top defenceman in the Canadian Hockey League (CHL), the governing body of major junior hockey in Canada.
 After a final season in the WHL, Hamhuis made his professional debut with the Milwaukee Admirals of the American Hockey League (AHL), a minor league affiliate of the Predators.
 He made his NHL debut the next year for Nashville.
 After five seasons with the club, Hamhuis became an unrestricted free agent and signed a six-year contract with the Canucks.
 In his first year with the club, he helped Vancouver to the 2011 Stanley Cup Finals, where they lost to the Boston Bruins.

 Hamhuis has played in several international tournaments at both the junior and senior levels for Canada.
 At the 2001 and 2002 World Junior Championships, he won a bronze and silver medal, respectively.
 He also appeared in four straight World Championships, winning a gold at the 2007 tournament and silver at both the 2008 and 2009 tournaments.
 On January 7, 2014, he was named to the 2014 Canadian Olympic Hockey Team, winning a gold medal at the 2014 Winter Olympics.